EXCLUSIVE-Canada's Bombardier looks to raise cash from rail business -sources

 China's CNR and CSR Corp are not expected to seek further expansion in the near future.

-GE separately said on Friday it will shed most of its finance unit to focus on its industrial business.
+Banking sources expect consolidation to continue as the sector remains fragmented.
 (Additional reporting by by Robert Smith at IFR, Arno Schuetze in Frankfurt, Allison Lampert in Montreal and Allison Martell in Toronto; Editing by Sinead Cruise and Elaine Hardcastle in London)

 * Refinery's fuel production at least 50 pct capacity -trade